- March 2, 2017

 Drinking and Driving – The Proven Killer

 Drunk driving has always garnered more attention than other forms of intoxicated driving.
-The first DUI laws were enacted a century ago (around the same time automobiles became popular) and the issue has been in the public spotlight ever since.
+The first DUI laws were enacted a century ago (around the same time automobiles became popular) and the issue has been in the public spotlight ever since, prompting many to seek the expertise of automobile accident attorneys.
 Thanks to the efforts of government agencies, research institutions, and community activists like California native Candy Lightner, a large amount of data is now available.
 Here is some of what we know: